gotnull/gotnull.github.io/_posts/2024-09-11-building-a-joystick-controller-with-blegamepad-and-tft-lcd.md

 ## Conclusion

 This project demonstrates how to create a Bluetooth game controller using the ESP32, a joystick, and a TFT display.
-The BleGamepad
+The BleGamepad library allows the ESP32 to act as a Bluetooth game controller that can communicate with devices like PCs or smartphones.
+The joystick inputs and button presses are sent via Bluetooth, while the TFT display provides real-time feedback on the controller’s state.

+With this setup, you can extend the project by adding more buttons, refining the display interface, or even creating custom game profiles for different games.
+Whether for gaming or controlling other applications, this DIY joystick controller opens up a wide range of possibilities for your Bluetooth-enabled projects.